amenzwa/amenzwa.github.io/computing/ProgrammingLanguages.md

 # CONCLUSION

 If one language is insufficient, what languages should you learn at a minimum?
-Regardless of your career specialisation, if you plan to write more than a few lines of code in the foreseeable future, you should at least know the following foundational languages:
+Regardless of your career specialisation, if you plan to write more than a few lines of code in the foreseeable future, you should at least know the following languages:

 **Declarative**